paretomansmartvotesim/paretomansmartvotesim.github.io/newer.md

 One scenario where approval becomes a factor is called the "chicken dilemma".
 Imagine 3 groups of voters, with 25%, 30%, and 45% of the vote respectively.
 Say that the first two groups both prefer each other over the third, so that either of them could beat that third opponent by 55% to 45%.
 Whichever of the first two groups strategically gives fewer approvals to its rival will win... unless neither of them gives enough, in which case the opponent will win.
 This is called a "chicken dilemma" because it's like a game of chicken between the voters for the two similar rivals: they can "swerve" and let their second-favorite win, or they can "drive straight" and either win (if the other side swerves) or crash (if the other side doesn't).

 Here's that scenario in sandbox form.
-The slider on the right controls the percent of the smallest group that is strongly strategic between triangle and square; all the rest of the voters use normalized strategy (that is, approve any candidate better than the average of their favorite and least-favorite).
+The slider on the right controls the percent of the smallest group that is strongly strategic between {{ A }} and {{ B }}; all the rest of the voters use normalized strategy (that is, approve any candidate better than the average of their favorite and least-favorite).

 {% include sim.html
 link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3WSS24EMQhE7-I1iszXeK4yM9tsc4AoOXswpZE6iqJeVGNw8aD7c8xxu99ZmNj2k-7MSbzmedtG7Pv5pMFdw0FV1zX1ltY1XjV-anTcJg0bt_HNc9DwjqNuVnKVlLEIbaF5fSqZlZz056nM_jdTLY49HzJmiqDY51hwrAfjMT7e3x-jWLiwuARMHJCCYiut_lpSzYSGlHEdCvcNEQiGE9iI9wWBjSxEiQguOpucSc5m4KXwUu16hZf6GaAK-RQGLsNR98XD5msVJ-BrIBcH02tg7WPXFhbd1ha-FqBt96Fjp84QaRhXCHDdIRjdF3L5e9uOHcSEYPrAlwlsMrwn0CIKeAVQYrcsoCzcXUBZisiQw8dcrz9sIZmvpZGSnXPMlhMCwwRMAiaxp_TukuBJ-CWw8mC9ef2RB-zrB8ZdeYg2AwAA)"